-- Attend any training required by the State administering agency, train all personnel involved in the sponsor's SFSP, and keep records of all training conducted; - Ensure sites are properly monitored and comply with Civil Rights requirements; - Keep full and accurate records to substantiate the claim for reimbursement and to demonstrate a non-profit food service, such as allowable costs and daily records of the number of meals received/prepared and served; and - Submit claims for reimbursement.
+- > Complete training required by the state administering agency. - > Train all personnel involved in the sponsor's SFSP and keep records of all trainings conducted. - Locate eligible sites. - > Hire, train, and supervise staff and volunteers. - > Monitor sites and ensure sites comply with civil rights requirements. - Keep full and accurate records to substantiate the claim for reimbursement and to demonstrate a nonprofit food service, such as allowable costs and daily records of the number of meals received, prepared and served. - > Prepare and submit claims for reimbursement.